Skip to Content

 Use this time to relax and chill out.
 Find a comfortable spot.
 Get a nursing pillow.

-My husband brought me dinner, we watched tons of stuff, and I was able to feed my baby and keep her calm while enjoying myself.
+My husband brought me dinner, we watched tons of stuff, and I could feed my baby and keep her calm while enjoying myself.

 And going along with that one above, utilize your partner.
 Have them bring you dinner, drinks, and whatever you need.
 I looked at it kind of like an extension of pregnancy.
-I could really use the help and he was happy to do it.
+I could use the help, and he was happy to do it.

-If you cannot stay still and need to move around or tend to other children try wearing your baby.
-Get a sling, wrap or baby carrier and wear your baby around the house.
+Try wearing your baby if you cannot stay still and need to move around or tend to other children.
+Get a sling, wrap, or baby carrier, and wear your baby around the house.

-This is especially helpful if you have other children and cannot just sit on the couch all evening.
-This is also helpful when your baby hates to be still and you need to keep moving.
+Especially if you have other children and cannot sit on the couch all evening, this is also helpful when your baby hates to be still, and you need to keep moving.

-Once I had my second baby I also had a toddler to take care of so this worked for me.
+Once I had my second baby, I also had a toddler to care for, so this worked for me.
 I spent the early part of our evening with him in a wrap or sling so I could feed my toddler and take care of her.

-Then, once she was in bed I was able to commence my cluster feeding on the couch.
+Then, once she was in bed, I commenced my cluster feeding on the couch.

-If you need to work at home or want to sit at a computer use a nursing pillow and cluster feed at the same time.
+If you must work at home or sit at a computer, use a nursing pillow and cluster feed simultaneously.

-Once I went back to work after my first baby I needed to work evening shifts (at home) occasionally.
-I was so worried about how I would get through cluster feeding and working at the same time.
+Once I returned to work after my first baby, I needed to occasionally work evening shifts (at home).
+I worried about how I would get through cluster feeding and working simultaneously.

-I had read a tip to use a regular pillow on your lap, and put a nursing pillow on top of it.
-This brings your baby up to a better height so you can have your arms free to type.
+I had read a tip to use a regular pillow on your lap and put a nursing pillow on top of it, raising your baby to a better height so you can have your arms free to type.

 Get a great book.
-If you are going to be spending a few hours sitting each evening having something great to read really helps.
+If you are spending a few hours sitting each evening, having something great to read helps.
 I got through several books while nursing my son in the early days.

-When your baby finally passes out for good go get some sleep!
+When your baby finally passes out for good, get some sleep!

 Once I had my second and third babies, I did try to understand and embrace this constant feeding as a temporary time in my baby's life.

-But, it was still wearing, and I still wondered if it was normal.
-Each baby is different and each cluster feeding experience has been tiring to me.
+But it was still wearing, and I wondered if it was normal.
+Each baby is different, and each cluster feeding experience has been tiring to me.

 Cluster feeding ages:

-I have asked other moms and based on my own experiences, I will say cluster feeding begins to lesson and stop sometime between three to four months old.
+I have asked other moms, and based on my own experiences, I will say cluster feeding begins to lessen and stop sometime between three and four months old.

-It can go on till six months in some cases, but I do not believe that is common.
-Some babies may go even longer but again, this is not common.
+It can sometimes go on for six months, but that is uncommon.
+Some babies may go even longer, but this is not common.

-By about four months breastfeeding was always much easier for me with each baby and cluster feeding had mostly stopped.
+By about four months, breastfeeding was always much easier for me with each baby, and cluster feeding had mainly stopped.

 The good news when you are in the thick of it is to remember it does stop at some point.

-Yep, the day will come and you will realize you are no longer spending every single night sitting on the couch feeding from 5-9 PM, or whichever time frame your baby has chosen.
+Yep, the day will come, and you will realize you no longer spend every night sitting on the couch, feeding from 5-9 PM or whichever time frame your baby has chosen.

 Cluster feeding timeline.
 Cluster feeding is a temporary time in your baby's life.

-Remember this period of time is temporary.
-Cluster feeding is hard and can be exhausting but it does come to an end.
+Remember, this period is temporary.
+Cluster feeding is challenging and exhausting but does come to an end.

-While it is tiring, cluster feeding is totally normal and temporary.
+While it is tiring, cluster feeding is regular and temporary.
 Many moms have gone through it and are going through it right now.
 Try to accept the cluster feeding and enjoy the downtime with your baby.

-I actually miss those early cluster feeding days now.
-Sure it's nice to have my evenings somewhat normal again, but holding and snuggling with your baby for hours is kind of awesome too.
+I miss those early cluster-feeding days now.
+It's nice to have my evenings somewhat normal again, but holding and snuggling with your baby for hours is incredible, too.

 Let me know if you have any questions about cluster feeding and your survival tips for getting through this period!